Nutritional Needs For Growing Puppies

 The Importance of Balanced Calories

 While meeting your puppy's caloric needs is crucial, it's equally important to ensure a balanced diet.
 A balanced diet consists of the right proportions of macronutrients: proteins, fats, and carbohydrates.
-Balanced calories provide your puppy with the energy they need without the risk of overfeeding, which can lead to excessive weight gain and potential .
+Balanced calories provide your puppy with the energy they need without the risk of overfeeding, which can lead to excessive weight gain and potential health issues.

 Risk of Overfeeding

 Overfeeding your puppy can have serious consequences for their health.
 Excessive weight gain can strain their developing bones and joints, potentially leading to long-term mobility issues.
-It's important to monitor portion sizes and resist the temptation to overindulge your puppy with treats.
+It's important to monitor portion sizes and resist the temptation to overindulge your puppy with .
 Regular weigh-ins at the veterinarian can help you stay on track and make adjustments to their diet if necessary.

 Protein